VardaPanchal005/terraform/README.md

 ```
 This downloads the required providers and sets up the environment.

-### 8. Review the Terraform Plan
+### 7. Review the Terraform Plan

 Run:
 ```bash
 terraform plan
 ```
-This shows the resources Terraform will create, modify, or delete.
+This shows the resources Terraform will create, modify, or delete and if there are any errors in it.

-### 9. Apply the Terraform Configuration
+### 8. Apply the Terraform Configuration

 Run:
 ```bash